tktajwar/today/README.md

 *today* has quite a few features.
 This short introduction will give you an idea of what this program is about and how to start using it.

-To see how to install *today*, click [here](#Install-today).
+To see how to install *today*, scroll down to [installation guide](#Install-today).

 ## the help message

 Open your terminal.

 To see what we can do with this program, run the command below:

 ```console
 today -h